JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 The Kotlin compiler doesn't verify these JavaScript snippets.
 If there are JavaScript syntax errors, they are reported when you run your JavaScript code.

-> The `@JsFun` annotation has a similar functionality and will likely be deprecated.
+> The `@JsFun` annotation has similar functionality and will likely be deprecated.
 >
 {type="note"}